-Each treatment is designed to restore seamless function back into the temporomandibular joint, and minimize symptoms associated with TMJ disorders.
-Your treatment will be tailored to your specific needs, oral health status, and budget.
+Each treatment can restore seamless function back into the temporomandibular joint, and minimize symptoms associated with TMJ disorders.
+We will tailor your treatment to your specific needs, oral health status, and budget.
 Dr. Henrich will examine all aspects of your mouth to determine if you need other dental problems fixed as well.

 The goal of treatment is to bring balance back to your bite, and relieve painful symptoms.
 At Henrich Dental we take a patient-focused, comprehensive approach to dentistry.
 Dr. Henrich will work personally with each patient to restore harmony back into their smile.
 This means that all treatment plans are unique to the patient.
 We will ensure that you receive the most accurate results with our procedures.

 Botox is a potential treatment option for those suffering from these types of headaches.
 Dr. Henrich is an active member of the American Academy of Craniofacial Pain.
 He has dedicated countless hours of continuing education to remain up to date on the current advancements, techniques, and treatments in dentistry.
 Botox is FDA-approved for the treatment of chronic migraines in patients 18 and older.